LocoRocking/DataScience_Projects/EN_version/README.md

 # DataScience_Projects

-My projects with training on the course Data Science Specialist at Yandex Practicum.
+My course projects are Data Science Specialist at Yandex Practicum.

-During the development period, 15 projects were implemented using real data.
+During this time, I have completed 15 projects based on real data.

 ## 1. A study of Yandex.Music service data is a comparison of users of two cities.